 The argument worksheet.
 The argument worksheet allowed students to combine their learning in the previous groups to develop their own argument about the use of novel technologies to aid recovery.
 Candidates recorded the information from news articles and videos into the categories of claim, evidence, and warrants for evidence, with limitations and qualifiers.
 They used unique shapes to illustrate each category of argument development.
 The coding of these records took the following steps.
 The coding and analysis established candidates’ successes of using argument conventions in the functional sense (to correctly use the Toulminian argument elements much like element of a specific language) and in the derived sense (to develop a well-supported position, the meaning of combined elements) (Norris & Phillips, 2003).

-To examine these data, first, the two coders (the first and second authors) coded the use of argument maps in the functional sense by examining on the argument elements students recorded (claims, evidence, backing etc...) as well as the logical connections between these elements (Author et. al, 2002; Kelly & Takao, 2002).
+To examine these data, first, the two coders (the first and second authors) coded the use of argument maps in the functional sense by examining the argument elements students recorded (claims, evidence, backing etc...) as well as the logical connections between these elements (Toth et. al, 2002; Kelly & Takao, 2002).
 The next assessment of the arguments from the derived sense considered the meaning of the information students recorded (Sandoval, & Millwood, 2005).
 This coding established whether statements indicated as claims were indeed claims and evidence was indeed evidence (and so on).
 During this time, researchers also assessed the overall meaning of each argument by “reading” the map from claim to backing and qualifiers.
 As before, two coders negotiated structural and meaning-based analysis of argument maps until they reached 100% agreement.
 The analysis of the coded data from the argument worksheet allowed us to respond to the second research question on students’ ability to combine evidence from multiple sources to develop a position for action.

 Results